 The son of immigrants, Dan takes pride in promoting diversity in the legal profession and he is committed to lifting as he climbs.
 Dan also devotes a portion of his professional time each year to pro bono matters, including working with the Children’s Law Center to advocate for children in custody disputes and working with the Legal Aid Society to assist tenants in housing matters.

-Mr. Gopenko earned a J.D. with honors from The George Washington University Law School in 2012.
-During law school, he was the student editor-in-chief of the American Intellectual Property Law Association Quarterly Journal.
-He earned a B.S., cum laude, in electrical engineering from the University of Maryland in 2009.
-During his time at Maryland, Mr. Gopenko was very involved with the engineering community, including serving as Engineering Student Council president (2008-2009) and vice president (2007-2008).
-In recognition of his work as a campus leader, he was selected for membership in the prestigious Omicron Delta Kappa national leadership honor society and his name is inscribed on the landmark fountain at the center of the Maryland campus.
+Dan earned a J.D. with honors from The George Washington University Law School, where he was the Student Editor-In-Chief of the American Intellectual Property Law Association (AIPLA) Quarterly Journal.
+Dan earned his B.S., cum laude, in electrical engineering from the University of Maryland and obtained hands-on engineering experience working on software-defined radios (SDRs) for RF signal collection applications at Digital Receiver Technology, Inc., which is a subsidiary of The Boeing Company.
+During his time at Maryland, Dan was very involved with the engineering community, including serving as the Engineering Student Council President and Vice President.
+In recognition of his work as a campus leader, he was selected for membership in the prestigious Omicron Delta Kappa (OΔK) National Leadership Honor Society and his name is inscribed on the landmark fountain at the center of the Maryland campus.

 Representative ITC Proceedings

 - Certain Lithium Ion Battery Cells, Battery Modules, Battery Packs, Components Thereof, and Products Containing Same (USITC 337-TA-1181) – Represented Complainants LG Chem and Toray Industries in patent infringement case.
 Favorable settlement.